 The first day I was home alone with my twins felt like a juggling act.
-With two babies to care for and only one set of arms, I needed to bounce between one baby to another to get them to sleep.
+With two babies to care for and only one set of arms, I needed to bounce between one to the other to get them to sleep.

 - Swing: The swing was perfect for lulling my babies to sleep, where they often fell asleep for a nap.
 The motion soothed them when nothing else seemed to work, or at least kept them entertained during awake time.

-- Baby wrap: A baby wrap allows you to keep the baby close while freeing your arms to do other tasks.
+- Baby wrap: A baby wrap allows you to keep your baby close while freeing your arms to do other tasks.

 - Infant cushion: The infant cushion below uses the baby’s weight to give the feeling of being held.

 Using several baby items to hold your baby is also convenient so that, should he fuss with one, you have other options handy.

 7. Swaddle your baby for better sleep